01 of 09

 Your horse also has a number of different types of teeth.
 And, throughout its life, it will have two different sets of teeth, just like humans.
 Specific wear and growth patterns can help you determine the approximate age of a horse.Continue to 2 of 9 below.

 02 of 09

-The deciduous teeth, milk or baby teeth are the first set of teeth that grow in a foal's mouth.
+The deciduous teeth, or milk or baby teeth, are the first set of teeth that grow in a foal's mouth.
 These teeth may be apparent when the foal is born.
 Shortly after the young horse’s second birthday, these teeth are pushed out by the permanent adult teeth as they grow in.
-There are 24 in all and they are usually replaced entirely by the horse is about five years old.
+There are 24 in all and they are usually replaced entirely by the time the horse is about 5 years old.
 Occasionally, a young horse may need help shedding baby teeth.
-The ‘caps’ as they are called, may not fall out as they should, and may have to be removed by a veterinarian or equine dentist.Continue to 3 of 9 below.
+The caps, as they are called, may not fall out as they should, and may have to be removed by a veterinarian or equine dentist.Continue to 3 of 9 below.

 03 of 09